roydegeest/rakwireless-docs/docs/en-us/quick-start/rak2245-pi-hat/connecting-to-the-ttn.md

 <rk-img :params="$page.frontmatter.params.img5" />

-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: Make sure to select the "**I'm using the legacy packet forwarder**" check box.
+ Make sure to select the "**I'm using the legacy packet forwarder**" check box.
 :::

 * **Description** - A human readable description of your LoRaWAN® Gateway.